fgmart/fgmart.github.io/_pages/grad.md

 **What financial support is available for PhD students?**

 All full-time, admitted PhD students are welcomed with an appointment as either a Graduate Teaching Assistant (GTA) or Graduate Research Assistant (GRA).
 This is comprehensive support that comes with a tuition waiver, stipend, and health insurance.
+The stipend is a year-round award starting at $2,000 per month.

 Please see more information at the &#147;Funding Opportunities&#148;
 tab at the PhD &#147;apply&#148; link above.